Morgan-Leon/yanivefraim.github.io/_posts/2015-02-08-chain-your-promises-no-more-promise-soup.markdown

 image: /assets/images/soup.jpg
 ---

 I love Promises.
 We use it in all our projects.
 It can be used with AngularJS, jQuery or even Vanilla Javascript.
-I will not explain about Promises basics here, if you are not familiar with Promises, take a look[here](http://dailyjs.com/2014/02/20/promises-in-detail/) and [here](https://promisesaplus.com/).
+I will not explain about Promises basics here, if you are not familiar with Promises, take a look [here](http://dailyjs.com/2014/02/20/promises-in-detail/) and [here](https://promisesaplus.com/).

 The interesting stuff starts when there are several serial actions (sometimes with different operations between them).